 Firstly, what looked like a huge necropolis from the road actually turned out to be a narrow park running parallel to it, squeezed between the road and some houses beyond.
 Secondly, the tombs were much smaller than the Bahmani tombs.
 And lastly, this really was a park, and a run-down one at that; the place was filled with locals taking their evening exercise and kids on school outings picnicking in the sparse grass.

 This wasn’t really the end to our day of sightseeing that we were hoping for.
-We were especially annoyed when we realized that there was another vast garden-like area across the road, which contained the much larger tombs of the first few Barid Shahi sultans!
+We were especially annoyed when we realized that the vast garden-like area across the road contained the much larger tombs of the first few Barid Shahi sultans!
 By then, though, we were completely tuckered out, and decided to head back to our resort (in the auto rickshaw our driver had kindly arranged for us).

-(Aside: I haven’t been able to find anything out about these tombs so far, so I haven’t given the pictures any captions.
-I’ll do so when I find out more.)
+(Aside: I haven’t been able to find anything out about these tombs, so the pictures don’t have captions.
+I’ll put them in when I find out more.)

 A late start on the way home

 The next morning, we decided to take it easy.
-We hadn’t really explored the forest around the resort during the day, so we spent an hour rambling through the forest and communing with nature.
-After we spent as much time as we could breathing the free air, we reluctantly loaded up the bike and headed back home—this time using the scenic route our driver had shown us.
+We hadn’t really explored the forest around the resort during the day, so we spent an hour communing with nature.
+After we spent as much time as we could breathing the free air, we reluctantly loaded up and headed back home.
+And this time, we took the scenic route our driver had shown us.

 A few hours later, we were back on the outskirts of Hyderabad.
 This time, we decided to try using the service roads of the ORR (the outer ring road) instead of riding through the city.
 The route was definitely longer, but there was far less traffic (though the frequent speed breakers were annoying).
 We were also treated to the sight of long swathes of lentils that farmers were drying on the road.
-When we finally got home, we figured it had taken us as long as if we’d gone through the city, but with a lot less headache.
+When we finally got home, it had taken us just as long as through the city, but with less headache.
 Worth it.

 Thus ended our weekend motorbike trip to Bidar, the dusty red city of the Bahmani and Barid Shahi sultans, and to which Hyderabad might just owe its existence.
 We hadn’t seen a few things—like the main Barid Shahi tombs and the ruins of the Mahmud Gawan madrassa—and we hadn’t explored the fort as much as we’d have liked to.
 But it had still been a fun trip.
 And there’s just enough left for us to plan on doing it again.

-Top tips for a weekend motorbike trip to Bidar
+IQ’s top tips for a Hyderabad to Bidar road trip

 - If you really want to explore Bidar, it might be worth it to plan to spend two or three days there.

-- Visiting from Hyderabad?
-Leave really early to avoid traffic, or follow the outer ring road (ORR) to Patancheru.
+- Leave really early to avoid traffic, or follow the outer ring road (ORR) to Patancheru.
 Remember that motorbikes aren’t allowed on the ORR itself, just on the service roads.

 - Don’t take the first turn-off (the one with the sign that says ‘Bidar’!) from the Zaheerabad bypass road, because that road’s horrible.
 Instead, keep going and turn right under the flyover to get onto the good road to Bidar.